XRPLF/xrpl-dev-portal/blog/2024/clio-2.2.0.md

         editPage:
             hide: true
 ---
 # Introducing Clio version 2.2.0

 Version 2.2.0 of Clio, an XRP Ledger API server optimized for HTTP and WebSocket API calls, is now available.
 This release adds new features and bug fixes.

 ## Notable New Features

 * Price Oracle support, including `get_aggregate_price` API
-* Forwarding to rippled for `feature` API
+* Forwarding the `feature` API method to `rippled` (A non-admin version of this method was added in `rippled` 2.2.0)
-  * Clio-native implementation of `feature` API is planned for future implementation
+    * A Clio-native implementation of the `feature` API is planned for the future
 * Improved doxygen documentation
 * TLS 1.3 support
 * C++23 compilers

 ## Amendment Support

 The following amendments have been introduced since Clio 2.1.2 and have transaction model changes.
 Clio 2.2.0 is built with `libxrpl` 2.2.0, which supports these amendments.

 * [PriceOracle](https://xrpl.org/known-amendments.html#priceoracle)